SESA/appbuilder/README.md

 Base appliance from here:
 https://www.addictivetips.com/ubuntu-linux-tips/get-linux-kernel-5-3-on-debian-10-stable/

-These are the commands executed after that
+These are the commands executed after that:

       2  sudo shutdown now
       3  exit
       4  df